joelwright-dev/Discord-Calendar-Bot/README.md

 ## Usage

-Go to the [Discord Applications](https://discord.com/developers/applications) page and click New Application.
-Enter the display name for the bot for your server.
+Go to the [Discord Applications](https://discord.com/developers/applications) page and click New Application.\n Enter the display name for the bot for your server.
 Go to bot on the left hand side of the screen.
 Click Add Bot.